-You don’t have to go to university to have a successful actuarial career.
+You don’t have to go to university to have a successful career as an actuary.
+We weigh up school leaver schemes vs university to help you decide which is best for you.
 There are a few actuarial firms take people straight out of school on their school leaver schemes.
 This means that you can start a career straight away without the cost of being a student.
 But is it the right move for you?

 With so much media coverage about jobs, job prospects, student loans and everything in between, it can be hard to know which the best route is for you; a school leaver scheme, or university.
 The truth is, there are advantages and disadvantages to which ever path you choose, which is why we’ve come up with a comparison of the benefits of each to help you decide which is right for you.